-Kento joined Mental Health America of Georgia as our Program Coordinator immediately following his graduation from Emory University.
+Kento joined Mental Health America of Georgia immediately following his graduation from Emory University.
 As a young German-Japanese immigrant into the US, Kento quickly experienced first-hand many of the problems associated with mental health education and support in America.
 Limited access, language barriers, and cultural/racial factors immediately impacted his ability to talk and do something about it.
-While at Emory, Kento’s Bachelors in neuroscience, behavioral biology, and anthropology broadened and increased his exposure to the ever-evolving world of mental health care.
+While at Emory, Kento’s bachelors in neuroscience, behavioral biology, and anthropology broadened and increased his exposure to the ever-evolving world of mental health care.
 Through his work researching men’s mental health, providing support as a Resident Assistant, and starting initiatives to reduce wellness disparities on campus, Kento has nurtured and grown his passion for mental health support.

 In the future, Kento plans to develop a large-scale, culturally sensitive program for the support of men’s and new fathers’ mental health.
 He believes that such education will foster the growth of a base of healthy, present, and stable husbands and fathers to nurture the generations to come.